 The dining room is located one floor above the hostess station, and it's such a cool location.
 There are high ceilings, a beautiful bar (that is mirrored identically on the other side), rustic tables and booths and shiny wood floors.

-We had heard so much about Ice Plant’s amazing signature cocktails during our research, so we had to try them out.
-I asked our waitress her recommendation for a whiskey-based cocktail that isn’t too sweet, and she suggested the Burt Reynolds.
+We had heard so much about Ice Plant's amazing signature cocktails during our research, so we had to try them out.
+I asked our waitress her recommendation for a whiskey-based cocktail that isn't too sweet, and she suggested the Burt Reynolds.
 Rye whiskey, Avua aged Cachaca, Sweet Vermouth, Smoked Cherry Wood, and Barrel Spiced & Chocolate Bitters.
-It was a wonderful cocktail, with juuust enough sweetness to take the edge off of the whiskey and the bitters
+It was a wonderful cocktail, with juuust enough sweetness to take the edge off of the whiskey and the bitters.
+Learn all about vermouth and how it has its flavor.

 Though Matt stepped out of his comfort zone with Come Sail Away - Coruba Rum, Smith & Cross Rum, Hibiscus, Ginger, Allspice, Orange & Lime juices.
 Now this is a sweet cocktail done right, since the rums and spices are very much at the forefront with the sweetness behaving as it should, just rounding off the edges of the tartness of the other ingredients.
 Ice Plant knows its cocktails!